William Cuevas

-William Enrique Cuevas Osorio [kway'-vahss / oh-so'-re-o] (born October 14, 1990) is a Venezuelan professional baseball pitcher for the Diablos Rojos del México of the Mexican League.
-He has played in Major League Baseball (MLB) for the Boston Red Sox and the Detroit Tigers.
-He also played for the KT Wiz of the KBO League.
+William Enrique Cuevas Osorio [kway'-vahss / oh-so'-re-o] (born October 14, 1990) is a Venezuelan professional baseball pitcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Boston Red Sox and Detroit Tigers, in the KBO League for the KT Wiz, and in the Chinese Professional Baseball League (CPBL) for the CTBC Brothers.
 Listed at 6 ft 2 in and 215 lb, Cuevas throws right-handed and is a switch hitter.
+He has also played for the Colombia national baseball team.